 Sr. No. On completing the course, the students will be able to: CO1 Explain the concepts of lattice specific heat and elastic constants of solids.
 CO2 Understand about the Physics of Semiconductors materials & theirs different properties.
 CO3 Learn about the conductivity of Metals and Luminescence of materials.
 CO4 Understand the Dielectrics and Ferro Electrics

 M.Sc.
-Physics (Under the Honours Scheme) Semester-III MHP-534 NUCLEAR PHYSICS
+Physics Semester-III PHY-534 NUCLEAR PHYSICS